BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 	```

 6. Save the file.
-7. Copy the Manifest to the network share from the step 2.
+7. Copy the XML manifest file to the network share from the step 2.
 8. Add the share location that contains the manifest as a trusted app catalog in Excel.

     a)	Launch Excel and open a blank spreadsheet.